kgozd/M365MailboxSizes/README.md

 5. The script will collect mailbox size data and save it to a CSV file.

 ## License
-This script is licensed under the [your license type] license.
+This script is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.

 ## Author
 kgozdz